westernfrog/westernfrog/README.md

 ## Hi, I'm Aman Singh 👋🐸

-I am a Front-End Developer✨.
+I am a Full-Stack Developer✨.
 Currently, I am pursuing a bachelor's degree in Engineering in Computer Science 🧑‍💻.
 I have skills in Web Development and have been building websites for the past 3 years using Nextjs.
 These days, my main focus is to learn more about Three.js 🐷.
 I am always ready for new experiences 🐥, to meet new people 🐸, and to learn new things 🤩.

 ### 🧑‍💻 My Skills:
 ![My Skills](https://skillicons.dev/icons?i=next,react,tailwind,mongodb,firebase,supabase,redis,threejs&perline=4)